 \section{Conclusions}

-In this paper, we investigate the propagations of the accretion-powered jets in Pop III and present-day stellar progenitors (Wolf-Rayet stars).
+In this paper, we investigate the propagation of the accretion-powered jets in Pop III and present-day stellar progenitors (Wolf-Rayet stars).
 We perform two-dimensional relativistic hydrodynamic simulations taking into account both the envelope collapse and the jet propagations for the first time.
 The main findings in this paper are summarized as follows.

-\begin{enumerate} \item Although some portions of matter cease to fall and go outward by the energy injection from the polar region, a large amount of matter keeps accreting into the black hole, so that the central engine can continue to inject outflows.
+\begin{enumerate} \item Although some portion of matter ceases to fall and is pushed outward by the energy injection from the polar region, a large amount of matter continues accreting into the black hole, so that the central engine can continue to inject outflows.

-\item If the central engine satisfies a certain condition (see below), the jet can succeed to propagate and relativistically break out of various types of progenitors for GRBs, especially the massive ($\sim 1000 M_{\odot}$) Pop III stars, as pointed out by \citet{2011ApJ...726..107S}.
-We numerically verify that the central engine can last very long $ \gtrsim 1000$ s for massive Pop III stars because of the accretion of the huge envelope.
+\item If the central engine satisfies a certain condition (see below), the jet can successfully propagate and create a relativistic breakout from various types of progenitors for GRBs.
+In particular, we show that Pop III stars could be progenitor candidates for GRBs, as pointed out by \citet{2011ApJ...726..107S}.
+We numerically verify that the central engine can last very long $ \gtrsim 100$ s for light Pop III stars and $ \gtrsim 1000$ s for massive Pop III stars because of the accretion of the huge envelope.